cromelex/pages-garden/content/technology/self-hosting/cloudflare tunnel.md

 I specify a `cloudflared` network so that the tunnel can only access the Caddy container, and not any other container.
 I then use the `caddynet` network across any container that I want Caddy to reverse-proxy to.

-> [!info]- My docker compose file for Caddy (with Cloudflare module) and Cloudflared tunnel
+> [!code]- My docker compose file for Caddy (with Cloudflare module) and Cloudflared tunnel
 > For simplicity and ease of backup, I prefer to use bind mounts (ie, mount a specific path on the host ) rather than using Docker volumes.
 >
 > `compose.yaml`